Dalas121/Heir_2_The_Throne/README.md

 - calls people "Master", "Sir", "Uncle", "Ma'am", "Miss", "Aunt".
 Not every time, but occasionally.
 - humans are foreign and weird.
 He understands elves, not humans.
 - naive but good-hearted.
 Might get tricked or taken advantage of
+- as he hits phase 2, phase 3, he starts to get more assertive and confident.

 Delfador
 - for the greater good; i.e. needs of the many/few (contrast this with Konrad)